Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Damian

 In my area of athletics, most of the glamourous races are abroad in the mountains, often in the Alps or the Dolomites or in America.
 Obviously social media is a big factor.
-You see these wonderful pictures of people running in these amazing mountains and it kind of feels like everybody’s travelling to run in the mountains.
-And I think a lot of us can do better than that.
+You see these wonderful pictures of people running in these amazing mountains and it feels like everybody’s travelling to run in the mountains.

 In a way, lockdown came at the right time.
-We couldn't travel and some of us got out in Britain.
+We couldn’t travel and some of us got out in Britain.
 I feel like most of my running friends are travelling less and when they do, they are thinking about trains or getting together in a van or a car which is an improvement.
 I feel like in my area of the sport there is a cultural shift.

 ### Innes

 I think that if you are a top athlete you are expected to fly.
 There’s also a lot about training at altitude, and you see that on social media.

-I don’t think that’s the only way.
-It’s not that I wouldn’t go at all but you have to question whether it’s actually beneficial.
 I think that it depends on the person and how their body is affected by altitude or not.
 In terms of racing there definitely is a pressure to fly even if it is indirectly.

 ### Flight Free UK